d-khan/dslabs/Syllabus.md

 Any work submitted past 24 hours of the due date will be graded 0.

 ## Attendance/Absences
+**Please note that regularly logging into the course is mandatory to avoid dropping or withdrawing from the course**.
 -  It is the student’s responsibility to drop all classes in which they are no longer participating/attending.
 -  It is the instructor’s discretion to withdraw a student after the add/drop deadline due to excessive absences.
 - __(For online classes):__ Students who have not logged into the course for three days before the add/drop deadline will be dropped for non-attendance.